brendt/stitcher.io/src/content/blog/2020-07-11-why-we-need-named-params-in-php.md

 }
 ```

 Sure the calling site still need to add it, but at least you don't have to worry about micro managing the parameter order anymore.

+But what if users decide to use ordered arguments instead?
+You'd need some way to ensure named arguments are used in these cases.
+The answer is surprisingly dull: establish conventions with your team, and optionally enforce them with tools like phpcs.

+Yes, ideally, we'd want the language to prevent us from any possible misstep; but that simply isn't a realistic expectation.
+To me, that still isn't an argument for voting against this RFC.
+I've been working with teams of developers for years now, and project conventions need to be established anyway.
+They work just fine.

 ## Dealing with PHP's own legacy